 Everyone's entitled to their own order at a bar or restaurant, but at home, it can be nice to have a house cocktail—a drink you offer guests, or make for yourself, that doesn't require much debating and doesn't ask for too much thought.
 We have some friends who make Negronis rain or shine, and others whose margaritas take you back to vacation the moment you walk in their door.
 Given our differing tastes, though, my household has never come up with a signature drink, a beverage that speaks of both of us while pleasing any guest who has one in hand.

 The Bad Word is one of many variations on The Last Word, a Prohibition-era gin drink from the Detroit Athletic Club that's sweetened with maraschino liqueur and Green Chartreuse and brightened with lime juice.
 The original cocktail basically disappeared for decades, but it was rediscovered by Seattle bartender Murray Stenson and popularized during the cocktail revival of the mid-2000s.
-It's a fun drink to riff on—here at Serious Eats, we've shared a spicy mezcal version, and one with elderflower liqueur instead of maraschino.
+It's a fun drink to riff on—here at Serious Eats, we've shared a spicy mezcal version, and one with elderflower liqueur and grapefruit juice instead of maraschino and lime.
 Even The Paper Plane, made with equal parts bourbon, Aperol, Amaro Nonino, and lemon, is considered a Last Word variation.
 But I'm pretty sure The Bad Word is my favorite.

 It starts with the basic Last Word template—what Dan Chadwick of Kindred Cocktails describes as "equal parts spirit, acid, funky, and herbal."
 We're sticking with the classic gin, lime, and Green Chartreuse here, but swapping out the maraschino for bittersweet, citrusy Gran Classico.
 "I like bitter added to just about any drink," says Chadwick.
 So he made the adjustment, and created The Bad Word as part of a cocktail blogging challenge, the goal being to create a great drink with something green.